msalemor/ai-tutors/genai-development/genai-intro.md

 ### 1.15 - Calling the models with REST and the OpenAI SDK

-As stated above, OpenAI models are REST APIs.
-The models can be called from any application that can make REST requests using a POST action.
-Understanding how to calls these models using REST is important in case you work in languages that don't offer SDKs.
+OpenAI models are accessed via REST APIs, meaning you can call them from any application capable of making HTTP POST requests.
+This is especially useful when working in languages or environments that do not have a dedicated SDK.

-The OpenAI Python SDK is a powerful tool that allows developers to interact with the OpenAI API using Python.
-It supports Python 3.9 and higher, providing both synchronous and asynchronous clients.
-The SDK is designed to be easy to install and use, with type definitions for all request parameters and response fields.
-It's particularly useful for tasks such as creating chat completions, polling for asynchronous actions, and bulk uploading files to vector stores.
+For Python developers, the OpenAI Python SDK offers a convenient and robust way to interact with the API.
+Supporting Python 3.9 and above, the SDK provides both synchronous and asynchronous clients, complete with type definitions for all request parameters and response fields.
+It simplifies common tasks such as creating chat completions, handling asynchronous operations, and managing bulk file uploads for vector stores.

 #### Code